vincentouma/portfolio/Readme.md

 # MY PORTFOLIO

-#### This portfolio is a detailed information about me and it targets potential pemployer who can utilize my skills.
+#### This portfolio is a detailed information about me and it targets potential employer who can utilize my skills.
 #### Author
 Vincent Ouma
 ## the website entails: